 Welcome to the Discovery Middle School Band Program!

 Discovery Middle School is located in Granger, Indiana and is a nationally and state-level award winning school.
-The Discovery Band Program is over 230 students strong and encompasses three concert ensembles, two extracurricular jazz bands, basketball pep band, and active solo and ensemble participation.
+The Discovery Band Program is 270 students strong and encompasses three concert ensembles, two extracurricular jazz bands, basketball pep band, and active solo and ensemble participation.
 Click on the navigation button on the left to see a menu of important band information and learn more about our program.
 If you have questions, please feel free to contact Director Murray Weaver or Assistant Director Carol Weirich.

 Murray Weaver is the head band director at Discovery Middle School in Granger Indiana which is part of the Penn-Harris-Madison School Corporation.
 Murray is originally from Goshen, Indiana and received his undergraduate degree in music education from Ball State University and masters degree from the American Band College at Southern Oregon University.